liip/LiipVieBundle/README.md

 This Bundle doesn't do much at this point, also its a gigantic security hole, since it doesn't attempt to check any permissions.

-The main gial is to eventually support tools to easily output Entity/Document instances as RDFa inside HTML, as well as map them back from JSON-LD for processing.
+The main goal is to eventually support tools to easily output Entity/Document instances as RDFa inside HTML, as well as map them back from JSON-LD for processing.